 The report prominently highlighted the quotes from the judgement “…There is no doubt that the judgment of this Court in Anvar’s case has to be retrospective in operation unless the judicial tool of ‘prospective “overruling’ is applied.

-The Social Media immediately picked up this lead and spread the words that old judgements delivered by the Courts between 04.08.2005 and 18.09.2014 (Between the Afsan Guru Judgement and basheer Judgement) need to be revisited because of the Sonu@Anvar judgement.
+The Social Media immediately picked up this lead and spread the words that old judgements delivered by the Courts between 04.08.2005 and 18.09.2014 (Between the Afsan Guru Judgement and basheer Judgement) need to be revisited because of the Sonu@Amar judgement.

 We consider that this view is misplaced.

-We need to observe that the Sonu@Anvar judgement has also stated “retrospective application of the judgment is not in the interests of administration of justice as it would necessitate the reopening of a large number of criminal cases“
+We need to observe that the Sonu@Amar judgement has also stated “retrospective application of the judgment is not in the interests of administration of justice as it would necessitate the reopening of a large number of criminal cases“

 Hence it went on to dismiss the appeal.